JoshJoshh/3813ICT_Phase2/readme.md

 # Documentation

-## The git repository is the whole project, including the node.js server, the angular frontend and all the npm modules
+The git repository is the whole project, including the node.js server, the angular frontend and all the npm modules

+## Database

 entries categorised as "User" are stored in the mongodb database as follows:
 * _id: default ObjectId